ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 $ ionic start cutePuppyPics --v2
 ```

-To run our app, let's `cd` in to the directory that was created, and then run the `ionic serve` command:
+To run your app, `cd` into the directory that was created and then run the `ionic serve` command:

 ```bash
 $ cd cutePuppyPics
 $ ionic serve
 ```

-And we can play with it right in the browser!
+You can play with it right in the browser!

 ### [Building to a Device](#building-to-a-device)
-After you have Ionic installed, we can build our app to a physical device.
+After you have Ionic installed, you can build your app to a physical device.
 If you don't have a physical device on hand, you can still build to a device emulator.
-Check out the <a href="../../resources/developer-tips/#using-ios-simulator">iOS simulator</a> docs if you are on Mac, or the <a href="../../resources/developer-tips/#using-genymotion">Genymotion</a> docs if you are looking to emulate an Android device.
-We will also need <a href="../../resources/what-is/#cordova">Cordova</a> to run your app on a native device.
+Check out the <a href="../../resources/developer-tips/#using-ios-simulator">iOS simulator</a> docs if you are on a Mac, or the <a href="../../resources/developer-tips/#using-genymotion">Genymotion</a> docs if you are looking to emulate an Android device.
+You will also need <a href="../../resources/what-is/#cordova">Cordova</a> to run your app on a native device.
 To install Cordova, run:

 ```bash
 $ sudo npm install -g cordova
 ```

-Once you have Cordova installed, and a device or emulator ready to go, we can move on and begin building your app!
+Once you have Cordova installed and a device or emulator ready to go, you can move on and begin building your app!

 ### [Building for iOS](#building-for-ios)